My daughter used to walk with her back against the wall.

 The customer you’re supposed to help is waiting.
 And they don’t need perfect.
 They need you.

 Ready to stop hiding behind “almost ready” and finally get in front of the right clients?
-That’s exactly what we work on together.
+Let’s talk about what’s holding you back.